Concordium/concordium-update-proposals/source/CIS/cis-4.rst

   The function MUST only accept a ``RevokeCredentialOtherParam`` if it has the next nonce following the sequential order.
 - The revocation MUST fail if:
     - The credential ID is not present in the registry.
-    - The revocation key index in unknown.
+    - The revocation key in unknown.
     - The credential status is not one of ``Active`` or ``NotActivated`` (see :ref:`CIS-4-functions-credentialStatus`).
     - The signature was intended for a different contract.
     - The signature was intended for a different entrypoint.